PROJECTS IN THE FRAMEWORK OF THE MAIN RESEARCH LINE

 Coordination at the IAI: Dr. Ulrike Mühlschlegel; Dr. Iken Paap

 Duration: Phase 1: 2015-2018; phase 2: 2019-2022

 Cultural Magazines of Latin America

-The selected countries—Argentina, Chile, Cuba, Ecuador, Peru and Puerto Rico—reflect concrete demand from researchers and also form a balanced geographical cross-section of the IAI’s collection area.
+The selected countries—Argentina, Chile, Cuba, Ecuador, Peru, Brazil, Colombia and Puerto Rico—reflect concrete demand from researchers and also form a balanced geographical cross-section of the IAI’s collection area.
 As permitted by law, the institute will digitize the periodicals using the Goobi workflow system and make them available through the relevant library reference tools.

 Latin American cultural critique